 In contrast to Caffe’s high-level script, Torch throws you in at a deeper level requiring you to program your Deep Learning model while providing a powerful and useful level of description.
 This can make Torch appear more flexible than Caffe as it is clearer how the entire learning process operates, as you have had to define each step.
 Torch is also a command line and programming driven framework.

-TensorFlow is the newest addition to this group, and as such is currently the least developed but this is changing fast.
+TensorFlow was developed as part of the Google Brain project as a framework to work with multi-dimensional arrays (tensors) utilising data flow graphs to solve machine learning and deep learning problems.
 TensorFlow aims to provide a more professional tool for developing and managing Deep Learning, it also provides its own graphical interface simplifying interaction, setup, and providing useful visualisations of what’s going on in your deep neural network.

 Scan 3XS offers a range of reliable, high performance server solutions, fully customisable to your needs.